Church of the Heavenly Rest - New York City

 Reredos in the Chapel of the Beloved Disciple at Church of the Heavenly Rest - New York City (photo: Steven E. Lawson)

 The architects of the chapel were Mayers, Murray & Phillip, who also designed the church complex.
 A cloistered gate opening on Fifth Avenue to the south of the church was the original entry to the chapel's narthex.
 The interior of the 200-seat chapel is in the English decorative Gothic style, with stenciled designs on the mottled plaster walls, and also on the ceiling and roof trusses.
 The small chancel features a reredos of opus sectile, executed in the Powell Studios of London, and communion rails of bronze supported by angel figures.
 The floor is of Southern flagstone in russet tone.
-At the back is a small choir gallery and the organ.
+At the back is a gallery for the organ and a small choir.

 Austin Organ, Op.
 1874 (1929) in Chapel of the Beloved Disciple at Church of the Heavenly Rest - New York City (photo: Steven E. Lawson)